mbta/data_platform/doc/adr/0006-fetching-cubic-dmap-records.md

 ## Assumptions

 DMAP data is organized into feeds.
-We will be polling these feeds with a specific timeframe to get only one set of data for each feed for that timeframe.
+We will be polling these feeds with the latest `last_updated` date/time that we have in the database for the feed.
 The feeds are expected to be provided by Cubic through the same API, allowing for reuse of the fetching code for each feed.

-The feed will also be updated daily, so there will not be a need to constantly fetch more than on a daily basis.
+The feed are also be updated daily, so there will not be a need to constantly fetch more than on a daily basis.

 On the infrastructure side, we will reuse the Data Platform always-on container to scheduel/run the jobs for fetching these dataset.